Buildings of Local Interest

 - a location plan

-- any available information about the building, eg dates, special functions, historical associations, architect, group value, significant interior features.
+- any available information about the building - for example: dates, special functions, historical associations, architect, group value, significant interior features.

 The owner of the building will be consulted and will have the opportunity to make representations on a proposal to add or remove a building from the list.
 This is in line with new guidelines from the government on statutorily listed buildings.